-You are cordially invited to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Capricor Therapeutics, Inc., a Delaware corporation (the "Company"), which will be held on June 11, 2021 at 10:00 a.m.
+You are cordially invited to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Capricor Therapeutics, Inc., a Delaware corporation (the "Company"), which will be held on June 3, 2022 at 10:00 a.m.
 (PDT), or any adjournment or postponement thereof.
-The Annual Meeting will be held at the Company's principal executive offices located at 8840 Wilshire Blvd., 2nd Floor, Beverly Hills, California 90211.
-As part of our precautions regarding the coronavirus, or COVID-19, we currently expect that the Annual Meeting will be held in person but could be held by means of remote communications.
+The Annual Meeting will be held at the Company's principal executive office located at 10865 Road to the Cure, Suite 150, San Diego, California 92121.
+We currently expect that the Annual Meeting will be held in person but, as part of our precautions regarding the COVID-19 pandemic, could be held by means of remote communications.
 If we take this step, we will announce the decision to do so in advance, and details on how to participate in the meeting will be issued by press release and filed with the SEC as additional proxy material.